zenflow/mylocalshop/README.md

 - next-connect issues
     - should propagate errors so they are logged to console by default
 - handle errors in routes (server-side & client-side)
-- do styles properly (with material-ui's `makeStyles`) in all presentational components
+- styles
-    - copy react-admin layout (navbar/sidebar/content)
-    - center things vertically when page is relatively empty
+    - center things vertically when page is relatively empty (i.e. error pages)
-    - make navbar and sidemenu get out of the way on **landscape mode** on small mobile screens
-- fix identical files `hasura-support/lib/adminGraphql` & `web/lib/adminGraphql`
+    - do them all properly, with material-ui's `makeStyles`
+    - mobile-friendliness
 - develop hasura-support outside of docker container, with nodemon
 - use prettier
 - use some prop-types & typescript
 - cypress tests
 - use rollbar (or similar) & google analytics
 - i18n
+- abstraction (package) "next-react-admin"?
+    - use provided interface for permissions

 - Simplify deployment and improve production performance by deploying all 3 processes in same way
   - Either